PhD in IMES

 What to do before you apply for a PhD in IMES

-Before you formally apply for a PhD in Islamic and Middle Eastern Studies (IMES) through the University of Edinburgh’s online system, you will likely find it beneficial to get to know us first so that you are confident we’re the best place for you to undertake your research.
+Before you formally apply for a PhD in Islamic and Middle Eastern Studies (IMES) through the University of Edinburgh’s online system, you are advised to acquaint yourself with the department of Islamic and Middle Eastern Studies so that you are confident we are the best place for you to undertake your research.

 We would usually expect candidates to take the following steps before applying for a PhD:

 Have a look at the research interests and expertise of our staff under Who can supervise your PhD.
 While you do not need to find a member of staff willing to supervise your project before applying, please do take some time to read over staff members’ profiles, research interests, and publications, to ensure that your project is something we can effectively supervise.
 We are much more likely to supervise a project if it closely relates to our own expertise and research interests, and often have to reject candidates with strong applications because their proposed project falls outside our areas of specialisation.

 The following members of Islamic and Middle Eastern Studies staff supervise PhD and MSc by Research students.
 Follow the links to find out more about their research interests and expertise.

 |Lecturer in Arabic and Middle Eastern Cultures|

 |Lecturer in Contemporary Islam and the Middle East|